 Makes sense?
 We thought so too.

-It is the newest dashboard within Putler.
-And it helps predict three important metrics useful for every business.
+It is the newest dashboard within Putler called the Time Machine.
+It helps predict three important metrics useful for every business.

 It’s the monthly revenue, customers and the 10x growth.

 Now predicting these metrics manually might take you tons of resources like;